chainer/chainercv/docs/source/tutorial/detection.rst

-In contrast to evaluators that hide details, evaluation functions such as :meth:`chainercv.evaluations.eval_detection_voc` are provided for those who need finer level of control.
+In contrast to evaluators that hide details, evaluation functions such as :meth:`chainercv.evaluations.eval_detection_voc` are provided for those who need a finer level of control.
 These functions take the ground truth annotations and prediction results as arguments and return measured performance.